chanzuckerberg/cellxgene/dev_docs/developer_guidelines.md

 2. Install cellxgene server: `pip install -e .` Caveat: this will install necessary files for launching the cellxgene REST API but, you will need to build the client if you want to be able to view cellxgene in the browser when launched from the CLI.

 ### Launch
 To launch with hot reloading you need to launch the server and the client separately.
-Node's hot reloading starts the client on it's own node server and auto-refreshes when changes are made.
+Node's hot reloading starts the client on its own node server and auto-refreshes when changes are made.
 1. Launch server (the client relies on the REST API being available): `cellxgene launch [options] <datafile>`
 2. Launch client: `npm run start`
 3. Client will be served on localhost:3000